 Details – Pull-out Pants Racks

+For her slacks and pants, this client wanted pull-out pants racks.
 Here, I installed two of them side by side.
-You can also install them one above the other (vertically), if that works better in your particular closet.
+But you could install these racks one above the other (vertically), if that works better in your particular closet.

 Details – Drawers

 Remember the wasted space underneath the hanging clothes on the other wall?
-This was a perfect spot for Elfa drawer units.
+This was a perfect spot for Elfa free-standing drawer units.
 They come in different widths and heights.
-The height shown here (called a 7-runner height) is perfect for using the space under short hang clothes like blouses and shirts.
+I like these smooth mesh drawers for storing delicate things like lingerie with no snagging.

 See below, how all of the space is used now, with Elfa mesh drawers on one side and gliding pant racks on the other?
 That formerly wasted space is now well-managed clothing storage.

-Can I make your exasperating problem closet become your Dream Closet?
+Can I help make your exasperating problem closet become your Dream Closet?
+I love having an excuse to use my sledgehammer.
 Contact me!